averrin/libmapgen/README.md

 # Usage

 You can use this lib as [Native plugin](https://docs.unity3d.com/Manual/NativePlugins.html).
-Signatures for calls is [here](https://github.com/averrin/mapgen-unity/blob/master/src/GeneratorFacade.h)
+Signatures for calls are [here](https://github.com/averrin/mapgen-unity/blob/master/src/GeneratorFacade.h)